joonleesky/train-procgen-pytorch/Readme.md

 This implementation is inspired to accelerate the research in procgen environment.
 It aims to reproduce the result in Procgen paper.
-Code is designed for both readability and productivity, trying to match [OpenAI baselines's](https://github.com/openai/train-procgen) code as close as possible while following the coding style from [ikostrikov's](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).
+Code is designed to satisfy both readability and productivity.
+I tried to match the code as close as possible to  [OpenAI baselines's](https://github.com/openai/train-procgen) while following the coding style from [ikostrikov's](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).

-There were several key points to watch out which differ from the general RL implementations
+There were several key points to watch out for procgen, which differ from the general RL implementations

 - Xavier uniform initialization was used for conv layers rather than orthogonal initialization.
 - Do not use observation normalization
 - Gradient accumulation to [handle large mini-batch size](https://medium.com/huggingface/training-larger-batches-practical-tips-on-1-gpu-multi-gpu-distributed-setups-ec88c3e51255).

-Training logs for `starpilot` can be found on `logs/starpilot`.
+Training logs for `starpilot` can be found on `logs/procgen/starpilot`.

 ## Requirements